 14 Oct 1944

-2 of the crew were killed and 3 wounded in an air raid on Libau (Liepaja).
+Two of the crew were killed and three wounded in an air raid on Libau (Liepaja), Latvia.
 [Matrosenobergefreiter Walter Steube, Maschinenobergefreiter August Großdonk]

 22 Oct 1944

-The boat was attacked in the Arctic Sea by a Soviet aircraft.
-Three crew members were injured and the boat suffered slight damage.
+The boat was attacked by a Soviet aircraft in the Barents Sea.
+Three men were injured and the boat suffered slight damage.

 12 Nov 1944